roberthart56/projects/digital_fab/haystack_2024/README.md

 * making hinged boxes on the shopbot.
 Parametric design in Fusion and Python.
 And javascript?

 ## microcontrollers and electronics.

+### Overall Thoughts

+* Consult with Nathan, Quentin, Claire, Jake, Janet, Zack.
+* Figure out what fits at Haystack
+* Develop an inventory of parts and boards
+* Develop workshop outlines
+* Make examples and document them.

 ### ESP32